prlakshm/maps/README.md

 It renders the App component within the root element in the HTML file.

 Mapbox.tsx:
 This file defines the main Mapbox component for displaying maps and geospatial data.
 The Mapbox component manages the map view, geocoding, and interaction with geospatial data.
 It contains features like setting the map view state, handling user inputs, and interacting with overlays.
+It also includes the feature for viewing county and state upon clicking on a spot on the map.

 overlay.ts:
 This file provides overlay data and styling for map layers.
 It contains the overlayData function that converts raw JSON data into a GeoJSON FeatureCollection and defines styles for map layers.The overlayData function ensures that the data is converted to a GeoJSON FeatureCollection.